aws-samples/aws-saas-factory-bootcamp/Lab2.md

 **Step 6** - Now that the application is deployed, it's time to see how this new tenant and security context gets processed.
 We'll need to have a valid token for our service to be able to succeed.
 That means returning our attention to the web application, which already has the ability to authenticate a user and acquire a valid token from our identity provider, Cognito.
 First, we'll need to register a couple of new tenants through the application.

 Enter the URL to your application (created in Lab 1) and select the **Register** button when the login screen appears.
-Refer to Lab 1 if you need to capture the URL for your application from the S3 bucket settings.
+Refer to Lab 1 if you need to capture the URL for your application from the **CloudFront** service.

 **Step 7** - Fill in the form with data about your new tenant.
 Since we're creating two tenants as part of this flow, you'll need **two separate** email addresses.
 If you don't have two, you can use the same trick with the plus (**+**) symbol in the username before the at (**@**) symbol as described in Lab 1.
 After you've filled in the form, select the **Register** button.